 The local-LLM vocabulary

-A HuggingFace model card is intimidating until you know the words.
-Once you do, every card reads the same way: a few labels, a few numbers, and the rest is marketing.
-This post covers the labels and numbers.
+The first time I opened a HuggingFace model card I bounced right off it.
+Walls of labels, suffixes, numbers with letters stuck on the end.
+But once you know maybe a dozen words, every card reads the same way: a few labels, a few numbers, and the rest is marketing.
+This post is those labels and numbers.

 This is post 2 of 13 in the Local LLMs series.
 By the end, "Llama-3.1-8B-Instruct-Q4_K_M.gguf" will be a sentence you can read.